These tasty Loaded Potato Poppers are deep-fried bites stuffed with mashed potatoes, corn, cheese, and bacon coated in crispy breadcrumbs!

 Potato Poppers Ingredients

 - Corn: We cut the kernels off of fresh sweet corn.
-One medium sized corn on the cob was enough for one cup of kernels.
-You could also use kernels from leftover cooked corn on the cob too.
+One medium-sized corn on the cob was enough for one cup of kernels.
+You could also use kernels from leftover cooked corn on the cob or canned corn too.

-- Cheddar Cheese: We chose cheddar cheese for the flavor and because it is a classic paring with potatoes but you could substitue an equal amount of any shredded cheese.
+- Cheddar Cheese: We chose cheddar cheese for the flavor and because it is a classic pairing with potatoes, but you could substitute an equal amount of any shredded cheese.

 - Bacon: The chopped bits of fried bacon add flavor and crunch to these loaded potato poppers!
 Our favorite hands-off way to cook bacon is in the oven.